keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 </command>
 ```

+The command tag describes a [class](https://en.wikipedia.org/wiki/Categorical_variable)
+of commands and their mapping to their intents.

 The grammar used in the `pattern` attributes is [PTRN](#ptrn-grammar).

 Two methods for invoking the `format` function are addressed in the above